 The award jury consists of:

 Many independent filmmakers passionately focus on telling stories that spotlight issues of social justice.
-In recognition of their creators' commitment to share these important themes to the broadest possible public, the social justice films in Filmfest DC will be the focus of a special initiative to bring these works to a wider audience in our area.
+In recognition of their creators' commitment to share these important themes with the broadest possible segment of the public, the social justice films in Filmfest DC will be the focus of a special initiative to bring these works to a wider audience in our area.

 In addition to the films' festival screenings, the project includes a series of programs and presentations designed for students and community groups.
 The Filmfest DC website offers thought-provoking resources about the films and the issues they explore.

-This project is conceived and directed by Linda Blackaby, Filmfest DC's senior programming consultant, and is supported by a grant from an Anonymous Fund of The Philadelphia Foundation.
+This project is conceived and directed by Linda Blackaby, Filmfest DC's senior programming consultant, and is supported by a grant from the Waterman II Fund of The Philadelphia Foundation.